-“Preach the Gospel at all times.
-When necessary, use words.”
+‘Preach the Gospel at all times.
+When necessary, use words.’
 This is, perhaps, the best known and most commonly quoted statement made by St. Francis of Assisi.
 I hear it often in church circles, all over the world.
+But we must ask whether this is a biblical position we should aspire to.

-We must ask whether this is a biblical position we should aspire to?
-Before I expand on this, I would like to share about my mum.
-She died last year at the age of 87.
-She was raised in an orthodox Dutch Reformed church and struggled with assurance of salvation most of her life.
-When I gently challenged her on her relationship with Jesus, she would answer me quite sharply that her faith was a personal issue between her and God and that she did not need to share about it with others.
+Before I expand on this, I would like to share about my mum, who was raised in an orthodox Dutch Reformed church and struggled with the assurance of salvation most of her life.
+When I would gently challenge her on her relationship with Jesus, she would answer me quite sharply that her faith was a personal issue between her and God and that she did not need to share about it with others.
 I should respect her privacy!
-Thankfully she did come to faith in Jesus and she died in the full assurance of salvation. she expressed this with her favourite song, ‘Safe in the arms of Jesus’ by Fanny Cosby.
+Thankfully, she did come to faith in Jesus and died in the full assurance of her salvation.
+‘Safe in the Arms of Jesus’ by Fanny Cosby became her favourite song.

 To unpack the above quote, it is important to have a proper understanding of what the Bible teaches on the spiritual condition of the lost: